Fiction

 Following the lives of three women from the Bin-Khalid family, Daughters of the Nile is an original and darkly funny novel that examines the enduring strength of female bonds.
 These women are no strangers to adversity, but they must learn from the past and relearn shame and shamelessness to radically change their futures.

-• PRE-ORDER: New Testaments: Stories
+• New Testaments: Stories

 by Dagoberto Gilb